esacon/mining-media-data-ii/README.md

 - [x] Label players as "churned" (no activity in CP) or "not churned" based on event occurrence
 - [x] Create DS2 (evaluation dataset) from the 20% evaluation split using the same OP, CP, and labeling process

-### Feature Engineering
+### Feature Engineering ✅

-- [ ] Extract behavioral features from the 5-day observation periods (OP) in DS1
+- [x] Extract behavioral features from the 5-day observation periods (OP) in DS1
-- [ ] Implement common features as described in Kim et al. (2017) (e.g., playCount, activeDuration, bestScore, meanScore)
+- [x] Implement common features as described in Kim et al. (2017) (e.g., playCount, activeDuration, bestScore, meanScore)
-- [ ] Add game-specific features (e.g., purchase data for Game 2, if applicable and identifiable in logs)
+- [x] Add game-specific features (e.g., purchase data for Game 2, if applicable and identifiable in logs)
-- [ ] Apply the same feature extraction steps to DS2
+- [x] Apply the same feature extraction steps to DS2
+- [x] Generate CSV files with extracted features ready for machine learning

 ### Model Training & Evaluation